ruby-gtk-project/Chess-Clock-rb/CONTRIBUTING.md

 I whole-heartedly want all contributors to be credited for their work!
 As such, when making your first contribution, please add yourself to the appropriate list in the About window.
+The code creating this window is located in `src/main.py`, in the `on_about_action` method of the `ChessClockApplication` class.
 It's an [AdwAboutWindow](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/main/class.AboutWindow.html), which provides five lists for different types of contributor: